Russell Lake West, Nova Scotia: Business

-The primary commercial area of Russell Lake West is located immediately adjacent to exit 8 from highway 111.
-There is a primary retail area centred on the 111 interchange with Mount Hope Avenue, with some pre-existing retail built between 2008 and 2010, with more land in the area zoned for commercial use.
-The recently constructed retail plaza, called Millstone Square and contains a mixture of small business as well as larger retail tenants.
+The primary commercial area of Russell Lake West is located immediately adjacent to Exit 8 from Highway 111.
+There is a primary retail area centered on the 111 interchange with Mount Hope Avenue, with some pre-existing retail built between 2008 and 2010.
+More land in the area was zoned for commercial use.
+The recently constructed retail plaza, called Millstone Square, contains a mixture of small businesses, as well as larger retail tenants.

-Millstone Square is a plaza style commercial area and is anchored by Sobeys, Kent Building Supplies and Lawtons Drugs, other tenants in Millstone Square include:
+Millstone Square is a plaza style commercial area and is anchored by Sobeys, Kent Building Supplies, and Lawtons Drugs.
+Other tenants in Millstone Square include: